guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 With that state understood, the :class:`~sqlalchemy.orm.session.Session` may safely continue usage after a rollback occurs.

-When a :func:`~sqlalchemy.orm.session.Session.flush` fails, typically for reasons like primary key, foreign key, or "not nullable" constraint violations, a :func:`~sqlalchemy.orm.session.Session.rollback` is issued automatically (it's currently not possible for a flush to continue after a partial failure).
+When a :meth:`~.Session.flush` fails, typically for reasons like primary key, foreign key, or "not nullable" constraint violations, a :meth:`~.Session.rollback` is issued automatically (it's currently not possible for a flush to continue after a partial failure).
 However, the flush process always uses its own transactional demarcator called a *subtransaction*, which is described more fully in the docstrings for :class:`~sqlalchemy.orm.session.Session`.
-What it means here is that even though the database transaction has been rolled back, the end user must still issue :func:`~sqlalchemy.orm.session.Session.rollback` to fully reset the state of the :class:`~sqlalchemy.orm.session.Session`.
+What it means here is that even though the database transaction has been rolled back, the end user must still issue :meth:`~.Session.rollback` to fully reset the state of the :class:`~sqlalchemy.orm.session.Session`.

 Expunging